 Power Spectral Density

 The PSD is the most common tool for analyzing random vibration.
-Resonances and harmonics hidden in a time-history graph are visible in a PSD graph.
+Resonances and harmonics hidden in a time waveform are visible in a PSD graph.
 In practice, generating a PSD is usually the first step in examining and analyzing a random waveform.

-Finally, the algorithm divides the mean-square value by the bandwidth to normalize it to a single hertz.
+Finally, the algorithm divides the mean-square value by the sample rate to normalize it to a single hertz.
 To obtain a linear value, we can take the square root of the mean-square value to obtain the root-mean-square (RMS).

 The magnitude of a signal’s frequency distribution depends on the number of frequency bands in the distribution.
 The PSD divides the squared magnitude by the frequency bandwidth to provide a consistent value independent of the bandwidth.
 As the magnitude of the PSD does not change at different signal lengths, engineers can use the PSD to compare signals of different lengths.